jbjurling/MSc_degree_project/PRS.md

 done
 ```
 The output files from allelic scoring with plink was merged to get the sum of scores across all chromosomes for each PRS model.
+Log files from plink2 were moved to a separate folder before merging the scores.

 ```
 module load bioinfo-tools R_packages